 To determine the final reimbursement amount, an “Application for Burial Benefits” (VA Form 21-530) must be submitted within two years from the date of the veteran’s permanent burial.
 If your family does not have the form 21-530 at the time of death, La Vista Memorial Park will be glad to help secure one.

 There are eligibility requirements for burial in a VA national cemetery.

-Any member of the Armed Forces of the United States who dies while on active duty or any veteran who was discharged under conditions other than dishonorable is entitled to burial in a VA national cemetery.
-Under certain conditions, the unremarried surviving spouse and minor children of an eligible person are also entitled to this benefit.
+Any member of the Armed Forces of the U.S. who dies while on active duty or any veteran who was discharged under conditions other than dishonorable is entitled to burial in a VA national cemetery.
+Under certain conditions, the un-remarried surviving spouse and minor children of an eligible person are also entitled to this benefit.

 Burial in a VA national cemetery includes:

-- An assigned gravesite (if space if available)
+- An assigned gravesite (when space is available)

 - Opening and closing of the grave

 - Perpetual care at no cost to the family

 Cremated remains are buried or in urned in VA national cemeteries in the same manner and with the same honors as casketed remains.